 National Education Policy – The old education policy has recently been changed by the minister of human resource management.
 This change has been done under the chairmanship of ISRO Chief Doctor K Kasturirangan for better education.
-In this article today we will share with you all the important information related to National Education Policy 2023 such as the objective, characteristics, changes that have been made, and all the relevant information.
-To know more about National Education Policy, read our article carefully
+In this article today we will share with you all the important information related to National Education Policy 2024 such as the objective, characteristics, changes that have been made, and all the relevant information.
+To learn more about the National Education Policy, read our article carefully

 Table of Contents